Jakkrith/Chamfer.js/README.md

 # TODO

 - Allow to choose the angle of the chamfer
+- Allow to set individual stroke color for each border
 - Allow to set the fill as a gradients
 - Allow to set stroke style (ex.: dashed)